jmanuel1/personal-website/_drafts/notes-on-investing.md

   - So buy when prices are low.
 Unfortunately, this is usually scary because low prices are not possible without risk.
 - Two flavors of risk: short/long-term
-- Promises of safety + very high returns => probably fraud
+- Promises of safety + very high returns &rarr; probably fraud
 - Historical returns are of limited use in predicting future returns; the historical record is better as a gauge of risk